The recent NASA “Curiosity” mission that just landed reminded me of something I did the last time a robot was exploring up there.

 Much to my surprise, the counter on the free webspace I had with my Demon Internet dial-up account quickly starting increasing.
 Many hundreds of thousands of hits, which was a lot in those days (as it took 20 minutes just to connect to the Internet and the only way to find things was with gopher and downloading a photo was something you left running overnight and it all cost so much money, unless you used stolen “Red Hot Ant” free dialup numbers which everyone did all the time).

 Anyway, long story short, it attracted lots of attention.
-I was interviewed live on some American crackpot Art Bell radio show (I told them I found the images in the bins round the back of NASA).
+I was interviewed live on some American crackpot Art Bell radio show (Atlanta’s WGST Planet Radio).
+I told them I found the images in the bins round the back of NASA).
 It was in magazines (well, one).
 And I became rich and famous and banned from ever visiting Mars.

-Anyway, the Internet Archive unfortunately doesn’t have a copy of it (or technically can’t show the copies it has) and I’ve long since lost any copy of the site, but I managed to find this one image some daft consipiracy website had kept a copy of.
+Anyway, the Internet Archive has a copy of the text and I managed to find this one image some daft consipiracy website had kept a copy of.
 And here it is in all it’s glory.

 And there began my long career of being a dick on the Internet.